edwardoughton/taddle/README.md

 All code for **taddle** is written in Python (Python>=3.6) and has a number of dependencies.
 See `requirements.txt` for a full list.
 Run `pip install -r requirements.txt` to install them.

-We use https://github.com/jmather625/predicting-poverty-replication as a submodule.
-It contains instructions on downloading data and training the CNN.

-    git submodule init
-    git submodule update
+The core model is a CNN that can be trained using instructions from https://github.com/jmather625/predicting-poverty-replication.

-Navigate to `cnn/predicting-poverty-replication` and follow the ReadMe.
-This will show you how to train the CNN from scratch and use it to predict `consumption`, a metric for poverty.
-You should obtain the following files/folders *inside* the predicting-poverty-replication repository.
+If you run the repository in its entirety, you should obtain the following files/folders *inside* the `predicting-poverty-replication` repository.
 - trained_model.pt (CNN)
-- LSMS/malawi_2016/ (survey data)
-- Nightlights/2013/ (nightlights data)
+- LSMS survey data for malawi
+- 2013 Nightlights data
 - cluster_feats.npy
 - cluster_order.pkl
 - api_key.txt

 Copy those files/folders to the following locations, relative to root:
 - trained_model.pt -> model/trained_model.pt
-- LSMS/malawi_2016/ -> LSMS/input/malawi
+- LSMS/malawi_2016/ -> data/LSMS/MWI/input/
-- Nightlights/2013/ -> LSMS/Nightlights/2013
+- Nightlights/2013/ -> data/Nightlights/2013
-- api_key.txt -> api_key.txt (root of the repo)
+- api_key.txt -> utils/api_key.txt (root of the repo)

 Finally, run `python scripts/create_ridge_models.py` to create the Ridge Regression models that will predict broadband demand.
 You can explore this and other aspects of the code in the `ipynb` folder.